 Cruella | 2021

-For the prologue of Estella's early years, the lovely home from which she's taken out in her pram, is 3 Red Lion Cottages, a few doors away from The Red Lion public house on Highmore Cottages in the village of Little Missenden, west of Amersham in Buckinghamshire.
+Most of the prequel to 101 Dalmatians is filmed around London but, for the prologue of Estella's early years, the lovely home from which she's taken out in her pram, is 3 Red Lion Cottages, a few doors away from The Red Lion public house on Highmore Cottages in the village of Little Missenden, west of Amersham in Buckinghamshire.